RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 ### Shard Priority

-Slave HA creates new slave shards for databases according to this order of priority:
+Slave HA migrates slave shards for databases according to this order of priority:

-1. slave_ha_priority - You can assign a priority number to a specific database to make sure that its slave shards are created first.
+1. slave_ha_priority - The slave shards of the database with the higher slave_ha_priority
+    integer value are migrated first.

     To assign priority to a database, run:

+    ```
     rladmin tune db <bdb_uid> slave_ha_priority <positive integer>
+    ```

-1. Slave shards of CRDBs - The sync between the CRDB replicas is critical and should be performed using slave shards.
+1. CRDBs - The CRDB synchronization uses slave shards to synchronize between the replicas.
-1. Smaller databases - It is easier and more efficient to move smaller databases.
+1. Database size - It is easier and more efficient to move slave shards of smaller databases.
-1. Database UID - The database with a higher UID is moved first.
+1. Database UID - The slave shards of databases with a higher UID is moved first.

 ### Cooldown Periods

 Both the cluster and the database have cooldown periods.
-The cluster cooldown period prevents another slave migration for any databases in the cluster until the cooldown period ends after node failure (Default: 1 hour).
+After node failure, the cluster cooldown period prevents another slave migration due to another node failure for any databases in the cluster until the cooldown period ends  (Default: 1 hour).

-Similarly, the database cannot go through another slave migration until the cooldown period for the database ends (Default: 24 hours).
+After a database is migrated with slave HA, it cannot go through another slave migration due to another node failure until the cooldown period for the database ends (Default: 24 hours).

 To configure this grace period from rladmin, run:

 * For the cluster:

+    ```
     rladmin tune cluster slave_ha_cooldown_period <time_in_seconds>
+    ```

 * For all databases in the cluster:

+    ```
     rladmin tune cluster slave_ha_bdb_cooldown_period <time_in_seconds>
+    ```

 ### Alerts